First please complete all

 availability of a suitable horse related to the height, weight, cognition and

 balance of the participant.
 The maximum weight

-weight limit may be lower as determined by available equines and the ability
+weight limit may be lowered as determined by available equines and the ability

 of staff and volunteers to safely support the participant at the time services

 are requested.
 HETRA staff will evaluate the participant’s weight and

 physical abilities to determine if riding is a safe and appropriate activity

 based on available equine, staff and volunteers.
+Weights are

-· 220 lbs. for a well-balanced centered Participant
+220 lbs. for a well-balanced centered Participant

 not requiring sidewalkers.